Academic Information and Policy

 - You may make changes to your schedule in VitNet or Student Planning any time after your initial registration.
 See Adding/Dropping Classes below for specific information.

-Schedule changes (add or drop) may be made via the VitNet online system.
+Schedule changes (add or drop) may be made via the VitNet Self-Service online system.
 A class may be added in VitNet through the first week of classes (full semester class) or until the day before a class session begins (compressed class).
-A class may be dropped in VitNet through the first week of classes (full semester class or classes beginning after the first week of semester) or before the semester begins (compressed classes starting at the beginning of the semester).
-Drops after this online drop period will required a Change of Schedule form (Registrar's Office).
+A course may be dropped in VitNet through the first week of classes (full semester class) or until the day before the first day of the semester (compressed class).

 The Business Office requires all students to make a down-payment, exclusive of financial aid and any deposits, before the first day of the semester.
 Not doing so may result in a fine and removal from courses.
 In addition, all past due balances must be paid in full before the mandatory confirmation with the Business Office.
 Students receive information regarding this process from the Business Office before the start of the semester.